 In both cases, you'll have to limit your activities and sit with your foot elevated above your heart level as often as you can.
 You'll also have to keep the foot dry until the incision heals.
 Your doctor will change the surgical dressing in 10 to 14 days.
 How soon afterward you can go back to work will depend on how much your job requires you to be on your feet.

-In a small number of cases, Morton's neuroma may recur after the initial treatment.
+In a of cases, Morton's neuroma may recur after the initial treatment.

 Conservative treatment brings people with Morton’s neuroma relief 80 percent of the time.
 There are few long-term studies of surgical treatment results, but the Cleveland Clinic reports that surgery effectively relieves or reduces symptoms in 75 to 85 percent of cases.